-Focusing on theory as it practically applies to real-world experience, this program explores the topics of international education, economic, health care and political development and underdevelopment, and the accompanying cross-cultural issues.
+Focusing on theory in conjunction with its application to to real-world experience, this program explores the topics of international education, economic, ethics, health care and political development and underdevelopment, and the accompanying cross-cultural issues.
 Engaging, collaborative surroundings foster opportunities for you to build a professional network of colleagues who will become lifelong international leadership contacts.
 Whether through an intercultural exchange abroad or the International Leadership Forum, the International Leadership program offers you access to a world-wide network.
-View our Information Session to learn more, and stay tuned for more information about our 2015 study abroad program in Tanzania.
+View our Information Session to learn more, and stay tuned for more information about our 2015 study abroad program in Cuba.

 EDLD 868 International Development